WWE Divas Championship: Reigns

 There were 26 total reigns and 1 vacancy.
 The inaugural champion was Michelle McCool, who defeated Natalya to win the title at The Great American Bash on July 20, 2008.

-Eve Torres and AJ Lee hold the record for most reigns as Divas Champion with three each.
-AJ Lee holds the record for most combined days as champion with 406 days, while Nikki Bella holds the record for longest individual reign at 301 days.
-Jillian Hall has the shortest reign at five minutes.
-Layla is the oldest Divas Champion, having won at the age of 34, while Paige is the youngest Divas Champion in history at 21 years of age, and is also the only woman to win the title in her debut.
+Eve Torres and AJ Lee held the record for most reigns as Divas Champion with three each.
+AJ Lee held the record for most combined days as champion with 406 days, while Nikki Bella held the record for longest individual reign at 301 days.
+Jillian Hall had the shortest reign at five minutes.
+Layla was the oldest Divas Champion, having won at the age of 34, while Paige was the youngest Divas Champion in history at 21 years of age, and was also the only woman to win the title in her debut.

 The final champion was Charlotte, who was in her first and only reign.
 She defeated Nikki Bella on September 20, 2015, at Night of Champions in Houston, Texas to win the title.
-Charlotte was originally scheduled to defend the title at WrestleMania 32 against Sasha Banks and Becky Lynch, but during the event it was announced that the scheduled triple threat match would instead be for the new WWE Women's Championship (now Raw Women's Championship), with the Divas Championship subsequently being retired.
+Charlotte was originally scheduled to defend the title at WrestleMania 32 against Sasha Banks and Becky Lynch, but during the event it was announced that the scheduled triple threat match would instead be for the new WWE Women's Championship (also known as the Raw Women's Championship from 2016 to 2023), with the Divas Championship subsequently being retired.
 Charlotte won the match and the Women's Championship; this ended her reign as Divas Champion and began a new reign as Women's Champion.